All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion

 The University of California Education Abroad Program places students at the finest universities abroad.
 In many cases students take courses side by side with local students in a wide range of academic fields.
 In some programs UCEAP students pursue language study and take special courses designed for international students.
 In others, they pursue specialized studies in their major, take courses to add breadth to their general education, concentrate on language or area studies, participate in internships, and conduct research.

 Each student is concurrently enrolled on the home campus of the University of California and at the host university.
 With advance planning and careful selection of courses abroad, students can make normal progress toward completion of major, minor, and/or general-education requirements for their UC San Diego degree.
 Our campus data shows that students who study abroad graduate more quickly than their peers who do not venture abroad.

 The cost of studying abroad can be comparable to the cost of studying on a UC campus.
 Additional program costs may include a program fee, round-trip transportation, on-site orientation, and personal expenses beyond what normally would be spent at home.
 Programs in some countries may actually cost less than a comparable period of study at a UC campus.

-It is not too early to begin planning for an experience abroad prior to or during one’s freshman year.
+It is not too early to begin planning for an experience abroad prior to or during one’s first year.
 Students are then able to be aware of prerequisites needed for certain programs, as well as plan which degree requirements to fulfill at UC San Diego and which to take abroad.
 Early planning also allows students to apply for the many programs now open to sophomores.
 Students must attend a First Steps workshop prior to meeting with an adviser in Study Abroad UC San Diego.
 These workshops provide detailed information about the various program offerings, academics, and funding and they are held throughout the year.